FarronF/limerick-council-meetings/meetings/2020/12/14-Virtual Meeting of the Economic Development, Enterprise & Planning SPC/Minutes - Meeting of the Economic Development, Enterprise & Planning SPC - 18th November, 2020.md

 On the proposal of Cllr B Collins and seconded by Cllr J Scanlan it was agreed unanimously to accept

 the recommendations as set out in the plan.
+It was further agreed that the Limerick City & County
+---
-It was further agreed that the Limerick City & County--- Council would forward their endorsement of the Plan to the National SME Growth Task Force for
+Council would forward their endorsement of the Plan to the National SME Growth Task Force for

 their consideration**.**